Zombies Among Us (featuring Creamed Spinach)

 In a large sauté pan, heat a little water and then add half the spinach.
 Toss the spinach to wilt it for about 3 minutes, then transfer to a colander over the sink.
 Add second half of spinach to hot water and repeat wilting.
 Drain in colander, taking time to squeeze out extra water.
 Chop coarsely.

-Heat cream in heavy medium saucepan over medium heat until just simmering.
+Heat cream in a heavy medium saucepan over medium heat until just simmering.
 Add béchamel; whisk until mixture is smooth and begins to simmer.
 Add spinach and stir until heated through.
 Season to taste with salt and pepper.